maxmind/libmaxminddb/README.md

 We have a few development tools under the `dev-bin` directory to make development easier.
 These are written in Perl or shell.
 They are:

-* `regen-prototypes.pl` - This will parse various bits of code and put prototypes in header files and at the top of `.c` files so we can order functions however we want and keep headers and code in sync.
+* `regen-prototypes.pl` - This regenerates the prototypes in the header and source files.
+This keeps keep headers and code in sync.
 * `uncrustify-all.sh` - This runs `uncrustify` on all the code.
 It runs `regen-prototypes.pl` first.
-Please run this before submitting patches if you can.
+Please run this before submitting patches.
-* `valgrind-all.pl` - This runs valgrind on all the tests and on the `mmdblookup` program.
-This helps ensure that the code is free of memory leaks.
+* `valgrind-all.pl` - This runs Valgrind on the tests and `mmdblookup` to check for memory leaks.

 # Copyright and License